zakaria-me/spam/README.md

 For the database I started with SQLite which is shipped with Python 3 then migrated to PostgreSQL as it offers more security features.

 ![](ressources/SPAM-main_frame.png)
+_Don't worry these logins are not used...
+They are completely random_
 # What is it?

 It's a software that generates a random string of characters that serves as a strong password.